VoluntasTua/scripture-study-guide/quran/week-4-suras-36-67-32/sura-36.md

 > Except the Mercy from Us,
 > And a worldly respite for a time.

 Closing this section is an admonition to heed these signs.
-While Neuwirth moves verse 46 above, it fits also in its traditional spot below:
+Verses 45 and 46 are considered by some to be later insertions and Neuwirth moves verse 46 above.

 > 45: And when it is said to them:
 > “Beware of what is in between